cardbase-io/core-app/material-app/README.md

 # MaterialApp

-This app will be the prototype of **cardio platform** to enable faster platform based idea into product w/ angular,  firebase platform, material.io, PWA, puppeteer and applied best practices.
+This app will be the prototype of **CARDBASE.IO platform** to enable faster platform based idea into product w/ angular,  firebase platform, material.io, PWA, puppeteer and applied best practices.

 **The aim is**